davidekuo/rhexis-trajectory/README.md

-An illistration of our full project is shown below:
+An illustration of our full project is shown below:

 ![alt text](https://github.com/davidekuo/rhexis-trajectory/blob/main/ModelOverview.png)